SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 The Custom Field View panel shows the actual custom fields that have been configured for this Project Template.

-In each field you can decide :
+For each field you can decide:

 ### Editable Field

-- Controls access to modify of the field's content (Only Admin have the access to edit even is closing the field)
+- Controls access to modify the field's content (Only Admin has the access to edit even after closing the field)

 ### Required Field